Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

 The merged table combines conservative curated protein names, diatom-specific homolog support, domain-based functional evidence, GO terms, pathway annotations, and AntiFam warning flags.
 This makes the annotation more interpretable than any single database alone while retaining proteins without homology hits for later expression integration and manual category assignment.
 ### 14.13 Expression integration status

 Expression integration was completed after the master functional annotation table was generated.
-Transcriptome ORFs predicted by TransDecoder were aligned to the BRAKER4 protein set with DIAMOND BLASTP, and average TPM values from the transcriptome annotation table were transferred to BRAKER4 proteins through the ORF-to-BRAKER mapping.
-The final integration retained all DIAMOND hits rather than only strict or best hits, while keeping TPM summaries and mapped ORF IDs as supporting evidence.
+Transcriptome ORFs predicted by TransDecoder were aligned to the BRAKER4 ET protein set using DIAMOND BLASTP.
+One best BRAKER4 hit was retained per TransDecoder ORF to prevent the same transcript-level `Average_TPM` value from being duplicated across multiple BRAKER4 proteins.

+The final expression merge used only the `Average_TPM` column from the trusted transcriptome table.
+No all-hit TPM sums, means, hit counts, or mapped-ORF lists were carried into the final table.
+If multiple TransDecoder ORFs mapped best to the same BRAKER4 protein, the ORF with the highest valid `Average_TPM` was used as the representative expression-supported ORF.
+The corresponding `transdecoder_orf_id` was retained next to the BRAKER4 `gene_id` for traceability.

 The detailed expression integration and final gene-table construction workflow is documented in Section 17.